-Renewable Biogas: part of the clean energy spectrum
+Biogas: part of the clean energy spectrum

-A World Bank accolade for development ideas
+A past World Bank accolade

-The World Bank wanted to replicate and deploy it globally for poorer countries.
+The World Bank wanted to copy and deploy it globally for poorer countries.
 Their validation assures us that it is also a good solution for Rwanda and the region.
 For the Vilankulo project we had built the world’s longest plastic gas pipeline at the time.
 With half of it offshore, it ran some 250 km.
 It connected two towns and three offshore islands.
 In fact the gas came from stranded gas supply from the Pande gas field.
 It had been drilled in the 1960’s but had remained unused 30 years on.
 We used it to supply the community with much-needed power and pipeline gas at low cost.
 That system has just passed its 25th anniversary with availability of over 99.9%.